AI-Pentest/BurpInlineDecoder/README.md

 ---

-## Screenshots

-- `assets/ui-compact.png` — compact, top-anchored configuration panel.
-- `assets/intruder-results.png` — decoded output inline in Intruder results.

-> If you fork/rename, update the paths or use absolute links for GitHub’s image viewer.

----

 ## Troubleshooting

 - **“decode error: Incorrect padding”**: use *Auto (Base64)* or *Base64 (URL-safe)*; padding is auto-fixed for most inputs.